AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

     - `precip_mean_lag1`: to capture carry-over effects of precipitations.
     - `tmax_mean_3yr`: to capture longer-term trends for temperature.
     - `precip_mean_3yr`: to capture longer-term trends of precipitations.

+- Feature selection:
+  To build a machine learning model to predict Yield, we want features that have a strong correlation with Yield but they shouldn't be too redundant with each other (to avoid multicollinearity).

 ![avg_yield](./images/mtrx_corr_yield_weather.png)